harikvpy/ngx-helper/projects/smallpearl/ngx-helper/mat-tel-input/README.md

-# MatFileInput
+# QQMatTelephoneInputComponent (qq-mat-telephone-input)

-A file input control, that shows the file's thumbnail, if the selected file is an image files.
-Supported image files are PNG, JPEG, GIF & WEBP.
+A telephone number input control, which allows selecting the country code and entering a national number.

 # Dependencies